shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 - https://goo.gl/rdum6W

 Imaging a bootable microSDHC: The recommendation is to use GNOME Disks and the ``Restore Disk Image…`` option, which natively supports XZ compressed disk image.
-At first, insert the microSD card into the remote PC (ubuntu) and restore the disk image as following.
+At first, insert the microSD card into the remote PC (ubuntu) and restore the disk image as follows.
+(This step may take about 15 min.)

 .. code-block:: bash